Rogers Communications Inc. – Annual report – 31 December 2021

 We make significant judgments in determining whether a promise to deliver goods or services is considered distinct, in determining the costs that are incremental to obtaining or fulfilling a contract with a customer, and in determining whether our residual value arrangements constitute revenue-generating arrangements or leases.

 Distinct goods and services

 We make judgments in determining whether a promise to deliver goods or services is considered distinct.
 We account for individual products and services separately if they are distinct (i.e. if a product or service is separately identifiable from other items in the bundled package and if the customer can benefit from it).
 The consideration is allocated between separate products and services in a bundle based on their stand-alone selling prices.
 For items we do not sell separately, we estimate stand-alone selling prices using the adjusted market assessment approach.

 Determining costs to obtain or fulfill a contract

 Determining the costs we incur to obtain or fulfill a contract that meet the deferral criteria within IFRS 15 requires us to make significant judgments.
 We expect incremental commission fees paid to internal and external representatives as a result of obtaining contracts with customers to be recoverable.

 Under certain customer offers, we allow customers to defer a component of the device cost until contract termination.
 We use judgment in determining whether these arrangements constitute revenue-generating arrangements or leases.
 In making this determination, we use judgment to assess the extent of control over the devices that passes to our customer, including whether the customer has a significant economic incentive at contract inception to return the device at contract termination.

-Below is a summary of our contract liabilities from contracts with customers and the significant changes in those balances during the years ended December 31, 2020 and 2019.
+CONTRACT LIABILITIES Below is a summary of our contract liabilities from contracts with customers and the significant changes in those balances during the years ended December 31, 2021 and 2020.